 SECTION 3.
 Only textbooks filed with the state board of education shall be purchased and loaned under this section.
 No textbooks shall be purchased or loaned under this section to be used in any form of religious instruction or worship.

-Parents and Student Complaints and Grievances Model Policy [required]
+Parents and Student Complaints and Grievances Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.